xmrig/xmrig/doc/ALGORITHMS.md

 2. Per pool `coin` option, currently only usable values for this option is `monero` and `arqma`.
 3. Per pool `algo` option.

-Option `coin` useful for pools without [algorithm negotiation](https://xmrig.com/docs/extensions/algorithm-negotiation) support or daemon to allow automatically switch algorithm in next hard fork.
-If you use xmrig-proxy don't need specify algorithm on miner side.
+Option `coin` useful for pools without [algorithm negotiation](https://xmlcore.com/docs/extensions/algorithm-negotiation) support or daemon to allow automatically switch algorithm in next hard fork.
+If you use xmlcore-proxy don't need specify algorithm on miner side.

 ## Algorithm names